fulit103/accounting-calculator/README.md

-This project is for create a general accounting calculator and lerning, tha dream in the long term is add more features like
+This project is for create a general accounting calculator and lerning tool, tha dream in the long term is add more features like

 - Add TimeLine policy visualizations
 - Add Use Cases for following events